Map of Investment Area & Current Projects

 Redevelopment Opportunities

-• $23M for the DDA to purchase the two parking lots on both sides of Glenarm Place at the Denver Pavilions block on 15th Street, offering significant mixed use private redevelopment opportunities between 15th and 16th Street.
+• Project 7: $23M for the DDA to purchase the two parking lots on both sides of Glenarm Place at the Denver Pavilions block on 15th Street, offering significant mixed use private redevelopment opportunities between 15th and 16th Street.
 Acquisition also includes significant parking revenues and opportunities to address affordable parking along 16th Street.

 Public Spaces

-• $7M to reimagine the McNichols Building, renovating the ground floor to create outdoor garden dining spaces, a full-service kitchen, and an arts marketplace to further activate Civic Center Park as a destination for visitors to Downtown.
+• Project 13: $7M to reimagine the McNichols Building, renovating the ground floor to create outdoor garden dining spaces, a full-service kitchen, and an arts marketplace to further activate Civic Center Park as a destination for visitors to Downtown.

-• $30M to activate Civic Center Park, working to make the park more accessible and a true neighborhood asset by investing in new infrastructure, lighting, garden walkways, and tree canopy.
+• Project 12: $30M to activate Civic Center Park, working to make the park more accessible and a true neighborhood asset by investing in new infrastructure, lighting, garden walkways, and tree canopy.
 The Civic Center Conservancy is committed to raising private funds to assist DDA and potentially reduce DDA’s investment in the park.